-NEW: Toilets are now available and off road parking opposite the entrance to the lane leading to the site.
+Toilets are now available as well as off road parking opposite the entrance to the lane leading to the site (clearly signposted on open days).
 Also, enjoy a drink or light refeshment at the Water Mill Cafe.
-Also, find us on Facebook

 Churchill Forge water mill was one of the last working water powered forge mills in Britain, producing metal tools such as spades, shovels and ladles until the early 1970s.